What is Mega Camerupt as a Raid Boss?

 Solar Beam

-- High-damage move
+- High-damage charged move

 Mega Camerupt Moveset Guide